Codecademy/docs/content/cpp/concepts/structure/structure.md

 ---
 Title: 'Structure'
-Description: 'A structure is a user-defined data type in C/C++.
-It can be used to store together elements of different data types.
-It can also be called as an array of heterogeneous elements(here elements means members).'
+Description: 'A structure is used to store together elements of different data types.
+It can also be used as an array of elements (or members) of different types.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'